EchoJournal

 The Challenge

-Managing media recording state across the Android lifecycle is tricky.
-If the app is sent to the background or if standard hardware configuration changes occur, the underlying `MediaRecorder` pipeline can leak resources, corrupt the output buffer, or misalign the UI's real-time audio-level visualizers.
+Media recording state is tricky to manage across the Android lifecycle.
+If the app moves to the background or the device rotates, the MediaRecorder pipeline can leak resources, corrupt the output buffer, or push the audio-level visualizer out of sync with the actual recording.

 Architecture & Technical Decisions

-I structured EchoJournal initially as a pure Single-Module MVP backed entirely by an MVI (Model-View-Intent) architecture.
-The UI sends strictly typed Intents downward, ensuring the complex state machine governing `PREPARING`, `RECORDING`, `PAUSED`, or `IDLE` never drifts out of sync with the Compose UI view layer.
+EchoJournal started as a single-module MVP on an MVI (Model-View-Intent) architecture.
+The UI dispatches typed Intents downward, so the state machine governing PREPARING, RECORDING, PAUSED, and IDLE stays in lockstep with the Compose view layer.

 Impact & Results